Skip to content

 Runtime logs live under:

-Slurm may also write a top-level batch log such as slurm-<jobid>.out, or to the path configured with x-slurm.output.
+Unless x-slurm.output is set, real submissions also write the top-level batch log under <runtime-root>/logs/hpc-compose-<job-id>.out.
 Check the batch log first when a job fails before any service log appears.

 Service names containing non-alphanumeric characters are encoded in log filenames.
 Prefer [a-zA-Z0-9_-] in service names for readability.